 8 Ways To Deal With A Jealous Daughter-In-Law

-For a newly-wed bride, adjusting into a new family could take time.
-The entire transition could be painful which eventually may lead to your daughter-in-law becoming jealous and controlling.
+For a newly-wed bride, adjusting to a new family could take time.
+The entire transition could be painful, which eventually may lead to your daughter-in-law becoming jealous and controlling.
 It is important to understand her feelings from the initial stages of this jealousy and make her your friend before it becomes too late.

 1. Accept your son’s choice